breaniac/libpcapWin10x64_MakeAll/README.md

 2. Unzip the Incl_Libs_Docs.zip in it
 3. Create other directory in already created - with name "Examples-pcap"
 4. In dir "Examples-pcap" "Pull" the content of this repo.
+5. The extended project which lookong for network STUN and RTP pakets is in "readfile" subproject.